-Journal of Management Information Systems is a top-ranked refereed quarterly journal intended to provide an integrated view of the entire field of MIS.
+Journal of Management Information Systems is a top-ranked refereed quarterly intended to provide an integrated view of the entire field of MIS.
 It serves the needs of researchers as well as practitioners and executives managing the information resource.

 Manuscripts should be submitted to